Have you struggled to find time to get progress on your projects when you are just too busy?

 For others, it is a source of embarrassment.

 I sometimes notice myself begin conversations with an apology for not being more available.

 Students often apologise for not having made progress on their goals.

-When people started relating to you as “busy”, you will catch yourself telling yourself that you are too busy ( Or am I the only who talks to themselves?)
+When people started relating to you as “busy”, you will catch yourself telling yourself that you are too busy.

 When you head down the “too busy” path, life gets caught up in a sort of frenzied holding pattern.

 You have the capacity and the plan to achieve your wildest dreams but are just too busy to put it into action.

 Weeks turn into months and months turn into years and before you know it, your opportunity for a different, better future have passed you by.

 I don’t know of anyone in their final years that regretted not being busy enough.